awused/aw-fm/README.md

 #### Custom Actions

-Custom actions are enabled by scripts in the custom-actions directory, default `$HOME/.config/aw-fm/custom-actions/`.
+Custom actions are enabled by scripts in the actions directory, default `$HOME/.config/aw-fm/actions/`.
 Depending on how they are configured they do not always appear in the context menu.

 They must be executable text files and options are read from within the file.